- excellent verbal communication skills

 You could also use your experience to mentor and train new PCSOs.

-You can find out more about the role of police community support officer from the College of Policing.Data from National Careers Service.
+You can find out more about the role of police community support officer from the College of Policing.Powered by Pathways.